 Flint Hills Breadbasket

-A food pantry for residents that meet limited income level requirements.
+A food pantry for Manhattan residents who are experiencing food insecurity.
 The Breadbasket is a community food network that collects and distributes food through church pantry vouchers, commodity programs, backpack programs, and assists with applications for government food programs Check website for hours/change in services.

 Friendship Meals Program

 On-site and home-delivered meals for seniors.

 Harvesters is a regional food bank that serves a 26-county area and supports more than 760 nonprofit agencies working to provide food and household products to those in need.
 Harvesters offers education programs to increase community awareness of hunger and teach about nutrition.
 Mobile distributions, BackSnack and other programs are offered to Riley County residents through Harvesters and partnering agencies.
 Harvesters’ Get Help webpage lists information for food assistance programs in Riley County.
 View the local monthly mobile distribution schedule on the Harvesters’ Learn More page.

 Every Wednesday, starting at 5:30pm, first come/first serve, free hot meal and brown bag breakfast open to all KSU students.
 Currently, drive by or walk up noncontact pick up only.